Must-Know Plumbing Codes for a Successful Remodel

 Common codes mainly focus on venting.
-After all, drainpipes that are not properly vented will run sluggishly and may release noxious fumes into the house.
-But here are some other important code considerations:
+After all, drainpipes that are not properly vented will run sluggishly and could release noxious fumes into the house.
+Here are some other important plumbing code considerations to keep in mind during your remodel:

 - Fixtures must not be placed too close together.
-This is critical in a bathroom, where space may be at a premium.
+This is critical in a bathroom, where space might be at a premium.

 - Determine the correct pipe sizes for drains, vents, and supply lines.